LaurentRDC/javelin/README.md

 # Haskell implementation of labeled one-dimensional arrays

+:warning: This repository is in experimental development.
+Backwards compatibility may be broken at any moment.

 Packages in this repository implement series, or labeled one-dimensional arrays.

 Like [`Data.Map.Strict`](https://hackage.haskell.org/package/containers/docs/Data-Map-Strict.html), series support efficient: